winhamwr/winhamwr.github.com/source/preso/testing_for_pythonistas.md

 and debugging options.
 Finally,
-we'll leverage the rich plugin ecosystem to solve some common real-world problems often found in large projects.
+we'll leverage the rich plugin ecosystem to solve some testing problems commonly encountered in real-world projects.